NimaBavar/NImaBavar/docs/README.md

 **Dear sir/madam
 It is my pleasure to introduce myself as Nima, My nickname is KhodeNima, I am a determined young individual of fourteen years old with a strong passion for cybersecurity; I plan to pursue higher education in the universities abroad, in order to serve my homeland the best way possible.
-I aim to realize my ambitions through steadfast dedication and determination, ambitions which commenced to manifest themselves since I was younger.**
+I aim to realize my ambitions through steadfast dedication and determination, ambitions which commenced to manifest themselves while I was younger.**

 **In the bygone times, I have had hight subsequent passion when it came to computers, especially in the case of delegating intensive chunks of the time researching the World Wide Web, which clutched multifarious impacts in my path of